GabrielTfi/Digital-Electronics-2/Labs/03_gpio/Assigment.md

 ### GPIO library

 1. In your words, describe the difference between the declaration and the definition of the function in C.
-   * Function declaration
-          prototype of the function
+   * Function declaration : it corresponds to the prototype of the function.
+It gives the type of return of the funtion, its name and parameters.
-   * Function definition
+   * Function definition : it corresponds to the function itself.
+It is the code of the function.
-          the function itself

 2. Part of the C code listing with syntax highlighting, which toggles LEDs only if push button is pressed.
 Otherwise, the value of the LEDs does not change.
 Use function from your GPIO library.
 Let the push button is connected to port D: